Neve Campbell: 2000s

-Campbell went on to appear in several films that received a limited theatrical release, but were well reviewed by critics, including the film Panic, in which she starred with William H. Macy and Donald Sutherland.
+Campbell went on to appear in several films that received a limited theatrical release but were well reviewed by critics, including the film Panic.
+Roger Ebert wrote that she "takes a tricky role and enriches it, brings it human dimension instead of being content with the 'sexpot' assignment."
 Campbell starred again as Sidney Prescott in Scream 3 (2000), which earned over $160 million but marked a temporary end for the franchise following mixed reviews.
 In his review of Scream 3, Roger Ebert wrote: "The camera loves her.
 She could become a really big star and then giggle at clips from this film at her AFI tribute."
-In retrospective, the parallels between Scream 3's themes of abuse and the Harvey Weinstein sexual abuse cases came to light.
-In 2002, she starred in Last Call with Sissy Spacek and Jeremy Irons, for which she won a Prism Award for Performance in TV Movie or Miniseries.
+In retrospect, the parallels between Scream 3's themes of abuse and the Harvey Weinstein sexual abuse cases came to light.
+In 2002, she starred in Last Call, for which she won a Prism Award for Performance in TV Movie or Miniseries.

-Campbell co-wrote, produced and starred in the 2003 film The Company, which is about Chicago's Joffrey Ballet.
-The following year, she led the independent film When Will I Be Loved (2004), which was praised by critics; Roger Ebert wrote that Campbell gave a performance that was "carnal, verbally facile, physically uninhibited and charged with intelligence.
+Campbell next co-wrote, produced and starred in the film The Company, which is about Chicago's Joffrey Ballet.
+Directed by Robert Altman, the idea for the film was conceived by Campbell in her teens.
+The film earned a limited release to positive reviews for its direction and Campbell's acting.
+The following year, she led the independent film When Will I Be Loved (2004), which was also praised by critics.
+Roger Ebert wrote that Campbell gave a performance that was "carnal, verbally facile, physically uninhibited and charged with intelligence.
 Not many actresses could have played this character, and fewer still could give us the sense she's making it up as she goes along."

-In March 2006, Campbell made her West End theatre debut, in a version of Arthur Miller's Resurrection Blues at the Old Vic theatre.
-Matthew Modine and Maximilian Schell also appeared in the play, which received mixed reviews.
+In March 2006, Campbell made her West End theatre debut in a version of Arthur Miller's Resurrection Blues at the Old Vic theatre.
+The play received mixed reviews.
 Resurrection Blues was directed by Robert Altman, with whom Campbell had previously worked in The Company.

-Later in 2006, Campbell performed again in the West End in Love Song, alongside Cillian Murphy, Michael McKean and Kristen Johnston, to mixed reviews.
-The latter half of the 2000s saw sporadic work from Campbell, due to a hiatus; most notably, on June 24, 2009, she had a starring role on NBC's short-lived series The Philanthropist.
-She later explained the hiatus by saying it "got to a level, also, where the kinds of things that I was being offered were not the things I wanted to do.
+Later in 2006, Campbell performed again in the West End in Love Song to mixed reviews.

+Campbell then took on a three-year hiatus, explaining that it "got to a level, also, where the kinds of things that I was being offered were not the things I wanted to do.
 I was constantly being offered horror films, because I was known for horror films, or bad romantic comedies."
-On her overall career progression, she has stated that "I think I went from being a young girl/ingénue to a woman, which was great for me."
+On her overall career progression, she has stated that "I think I went from being a young girl / ingénue to a woman, which was great for me."
+Most notably, in 2009, Campbell had a starring role on NBC's short-lived series The Philanthropist.